nLab combinatorial spectrum

 Idea

-A combinatorial spectrum is to a spectrum of topological spaces as a simplicial set is to a topological space: it is a graded set that behaves like a set of simplices constituting a space, where the special property is that the simplices are not just in non-negative degree nn \in \mathbb{N} but in all integral degrees nn \in \mathbb{Z}.
+Combinatorial spectra are graded sets that behaves like a set of simplices constituting a space, but such that the simplices are not just in non-negative degree nn \in \mathbb{N} but in all integral degrees nn \in \mathbb{Z}, hence including negative degrees.

 Definition